 How early should I make the reservation for the Inca Trail?

 As early as possible as many chances you have to get your reservation complete before tickets maybe be sold out quickly.
 We would recommend you to reserve your tickets for Inca Trail 3 months in advance for the low season (between November to March) and at least 6 months before you planning visit Peru in high season (April to October).
-Note that we cannot guarantee the availability so it’s on you how early you going to book and make sure there are still tickets left (see the official Inca Trail Availability here).
+Note that we cannot guarantee the availability so it’s on you how early you going to book and make sure there are still tickets left (check the official Inca Trail Availability).

 How hard is to complete the Inca Trail?

-The highest point of the Inca Trail is at 4,200 meters above the sea level, you will spend the night at the campsite at 3.600 meters.
+As one of the most frequently asked questions, the highest point of the Inca Trail is at 4,200 meters above the sea level, you will spend the night at the campsite at 3.600 meters.
 It is difficult to say if you really going to suffer from altitude sickness, people are different and are prepared physically different.
 Most hikers don’t have any issues, but two days rest in Cusco to acclimatize is very advisable, drinking water and chewing cocoa leaves will definitely prepare you for the Inca Trail.

 What time and when we will get to Machu Picchu?